panoptic-labs/docs/docs/panoptic-protocol/design.md

 ```

 If the pool utilization increases to 90% or more, then the protocol aims to favor options buying (which returns funds to the Panoptic pool and decreases the pool utilization).
-At the same time, the collateralization ratio required for selling an option increases to 100%, which means that all nedwly minted short options will not increase the pool utilization beyond 90%.
+At the same time, the collateralization ratio required for selling an option increases to 100%, which means that all newly minted short options will not increase the pool utilization beyond 90%.
 ```solidity
 -Example 2: poolUtilization = 90% (favors buying)
    _------pp.totalBalance()------------------+------_